macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 Posted by [Nellie McKesson](http://macmillanpublishers.github.io/blog/about/)

-I spent the last couple days building my first Slack bot, whose continuing mission is to search through all the past messages in a channel and tell me which messages don't have emoji reactions (a useful addition to my task management workflow).
+I spent the last couple days building my first Slack bot, which can search through all the past messages in a channel and tell me which messages don't have emoji reactions (a useful addition to my task management workflow).

 In this post, I will: